dani-hartley/readme-generator/README.md

   npm i

   ## Usage
-  ;ajfsk
+  ajsl;kkd

   ## License
+    This application is licensed under the terms of AGPLv3.0 open source license.
+    Please refer to [AGPLv3.0 License] (https://choosealicense.com/licenses/agplv3.0) for the full terms.

   ## Contributing
-  ajl;ks
+  jklasj

   ## Tests
   npm test

   ## Questions
-  If you have any questions, email the developer at aj;fsl or visit their [GitHub profile](http://github.com/askdlfj)
+  If you have any questions, email the developer at <a;jlskdlkj> or visit their [GitHub profile](http://github.com/ljk;sak)